 A graphic showing overall use of time during the session.

-One or more tabs for the WG plenary meetings.
+One or more tabs for the WG plenary meeting agendas.

-A list of a document references for agendas posted on the document server corresponding to SubG option 1 above.
+A list of a document references for agendas posted on the document server corresponding to Sub Group option 1 above.

-One or more tabs supplied by SubGs containing their agendas corresponding to SubG option 2 above.
+One or more tabs supplied by Sub Groups containing their agendas corresponding to Sub Group option 2 above.

-Note that there are timing requirements on the posting of agendas prior to meetings that are specified elsewhere in this document.
+NOTE – there are timing requirements on the posting of agendas prior to meetings (see sections 4.6.2, 4.6.3, and 4.7.4 in this document).
 The choice of format by the TG does not affect these requirements.

 Motions Modifying Drafts

-Motions modifying drafts may be made at appropriate times during meetings (see [rules3]).

-However, complex technical changes to a draft shall be in a submission that has been accepted by document control according to document formats specified in section 3.7 and has been made available electronically for a period of not less than four active 802.11 WG session hours.
+Motions modifying drafts may be made at appropriate times during meetings.Complex technical changes to a draft shall be in a submission that has been accepted by document control according to document formats specified in section 3.7 of this document and has been made available electronically for a period of not less than four active 802.11 WG session hours.
 The TG chair determines if a technical change is sufficiently complex to require a submission.

 When a CRC is following the “Accelerated process” for completion of a WG letter ballot, and is not meeting during an 802.11 WG session, any submission containing changes to the draft shall be on the server and announced to the appropriate TG reflector no less than 72 hours before any motion is made related to that submission.